 Layer the ingredients as shown: Layering the ingredients is an important part of pressure cooking (for some recipes) and this Ninja Foodi Spaghetti Recipe is an example of that.
 If we reversed the order of the layers, or stirred everything together like you would on the stove, there is a very good chance that you will end up with the dreaded burn notice.

 Criss cross the noodles: When using spaghetti noodles in the pressure cooker, you want to layer them in a criss cross fashion to avoid clumping and to have them cook evenly.
-You can watch how I do this in my YouTube video: Ninja Foodi Spaghetti Video.
-The video is also below the recipe.
+You can watch how I do this below or see the whole video on my YouTube video: Ninja Foodi Spaghetti Video.

 Let’s get to making this Ninja Foodi Spaghetti Recipe